 Of course, the main reason to pick up a Nintendo Switch OLED is to play games, not just to ogle the new hardware.
 And it's here where the Switch excels.
 The Switch's library of games is jam-packed with some timeless classics, like The Legend of Zelda: Breath of the Wild, Super Mario Odyssey, Mario Kart 8 Deluxe, Animal Crossing: New Horizons, and Super Smash Bros.
 Ultimate.

 And it's not just Nintendo's first-party lineup that makes the Switch an appealing prospect; the console is also home to fantastic indie games such as Hades, Celeste, and Spelunky 2, many of which feel far more enjoyable to play untethered from the TV.

-It means there's a game to suit practically every player's tastes, and there are many more blockbusters titles to come, including Breath of the Wild 2, Pokémon Legends: Arceus, and Splatoon 3.
-You'll have plenty of titles to play on the Nintendo Switch OLED, then.
+It means there's a game to suit every player's tastes, and many more blockbusters will come, including The Legend of Zelda: Tears of the Kingdom and Metroid Prime 4.
+You'll have plenty of titles to play on the Nintendo Switch OLED.